Maintaining our social licence to operate and investing in the community

 Protecting human rights through supply chain

-Human rights conditions are included in the Lonmin general terms and conditions of contract, which are attached to all tenders, requests for quotation, vendor applications, contracts and orders.
-New suppliers are screened when registering on the vendor database.
+All new suppliers are screened against human rights criteria when registering on the vendor database.
 Compliance audits are conducted on request from the operations.
-This year, 11 vendor contracts were terminated due to unethical behaviour.
+This year, eight vendor contracts were terminated due to unethical behaviour.